EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 $(B^T)\_{i i}$ represents the number of edges connected to vertex *i*, and $-(B^T)_{i j}$ (where *i* ≠ *j*) represents the number of edges connecting edge *i* and edge *j*.

+##### 22.1-8

+> Suppose that instead of a linked list, each array entry *Adj*[*u*] is a hash table containing the vertices *v* for
+> which (*u*, *v*) ∈ *E*.
+If all edge lookups are equally likely, what is the expected time to determine whether an edge
+> is in the graph?
+What disadvantages does this scheme have?
+Suggest an alternate data structure for each edge list that
+> solves these problems.
+Does your alternative have disadvantages compared to the hash table?

+The expected time to determine whether an edge is in the graph is *O*(1).

+*Advantages and disadvantages are skipped.*

 ------------------------------------------------------------------------------------------------------------------------

 > List of common symbols: